thingsiplay/tochd/README.md

     tochd file1.zip file2.iso

 # What is this program for and what are CHD files?
 If you use RetroArch or possibly any emulator that supports CHD files, then you might want to convert your ISO and CUE+BIN files to it.
 It is a compressed single file format.
 The helper tool `chdman` from the MAME tools can do that.
-And often the files are in archives, so they need to be extracted first in a temporary folder.
+And often the files are in archives, so they need to be extracted first in a temporary folder, which `7z` does.
+No need for manual extraction, this script takes care.
 I wanted automate all of this and it started as a simple Bash script, but later on decided to utilize Python.